-This view of file system as a tree suggests an intuitive way to realize one-way isolation semantics for an entire file system: when a node in the original file system is about to be modified, a copy of this node, as well as all its ancestors, is created in a "private" area of the file system called temporary storage.
+An intuitive way to realize dynamic redirection is to use copy-on-write: when a node in the original file system is about to be modified, a copy of this node is created in a private area of the file system, called temporary storage, which is part of the isolated resources in Figure 1.
 The write operation, as well as all other subsequent operations on this node, are then redirected to this copy.
+By doing so, the modification to the operating system is actually cached in the temporary storage, and the main file system remains unchanged.
+The isolated program's view of the file system is a combined view of the main file system and the changes in the temporary storage.